Have you heard of defects in software testing? Yes, those that bug software users and negatively influence app performance.

 Intensive software testing and debugging are an integral part of the software development cycle and can help nip these defects before deployment.

 Mistakes can be avoided by thorough planning during the coding stage.
-Most bugs can be corrected during the software development through practice and rigorous debugging procedures.
+Most bugs can be corrected during software development through practice and rigorous debugging procedures.

 Mistakes are part of the learning curve and can never be completely avoided.
 However, we make sure not to repeat the old mistakes.